Your First RV Trip with Your Dogs : What We Learned (and What We’d Do Differently)

 Simple Daily Rhythm on the Road

 Dogs love a good routine - even when you’re on the move.
-Certain aspects of their daily life are routine and you don’t have to be rigid about it, but as much as you can keep meal times consistent and building in a loose rhythm helps them feel more grounded in unfamiliar places.
+Certain aspects of their daily life are routine and as much as you can keep meal times and a similar basic structure to their day the same, the more grounded they will feel.
+Keeping a rhythm helps your dog feel more calm and comforted, even in new places.

 We are a little more active with the dogs when we are on camping trips.
-Just like us, they get a lot more attention and adventure than they do when we are at home, which is one of the reasons they love going on camping trips so much.
-On the road, we have more time to be together and explore.
-It’s a lot more fun for everybody!
+Just like us, they get a lot more attention and adventure than they do when we are at home.
+On the road, we have more time to be together and explore rather than work and spending time on household tasks.
 Our camp day “structure” looks something like this:

 • Morning: Walk followed by breakfast